 Most online writers love their profession because they are passionate about writing and the creative freedom it offers.
-Writing online provides the potential of making a living by doing what you love anywhere in the world, as well as being able to work for yourself.
+Writing online means you can work anywhere in the world, as well as being able to work for yourself.
 It’s easy to see how an online writing business can be gratifying… most of the time.
 Unfortunately, it can quite easily become frustrating.

-One of the biggest challenges of expanding your online writing business is realizing that not only are you the writer, but you are also your business’ marketer, project manager, liaison, and, well, you get the picture.
+One of the biggest challenges of expanding your online writing business is realizing that not only are you the writer, you are also your business’ marketer, project manager, liaison, and, well, you get the picture.
 This can make it challenging to secure clients who will agree to your higher rates or land long-term contracts.
-These types of complications might make you wonder if you shouldn’t call it a day and learn programming or web design instead.

 1. You Aren’t Properly Marketing Your Online Writing Business

 Even as a freelancer, your business is a business after all.
 And every business needs a marketing strategy.
 A lot of new freelance writers don’t set up a marketing plan because they don’t consider their work a viable business.
 But this is wrong.
-By developing a marketing strategy, you’ll be honing in on the market you want to write to and the types of clients you want to work with.
-Many freelancers make this crucial mistake, which can cause problems for them later on.
+By developing a marketing strategy, you’ll be honing in on your target market and the types of clients you want to work with.
+Many freelancers make this crucial mistake of not focusing their skills, which can cause problems for them later on.

-Marketing doesn’t have to be complicated.
-On the ground level marketing is a unique combination of tactics to generate business.
-According to Entrepreneur magazine, “Every marketing strategy has a collection of ingredients.”
+According to Entrepreneur magazine, every marketing strategy has a collection of ingredients.
 It’s that simple.
 Each marketing strategy needs to fit the unique needs of your business.

-When setting up your marketing strategy, you’ll need to identify how it will work for your online writing business.
+When setting up your marketing strategy, identify how it will work for your online writing business.
 Ask yourself questions like:

 - What market or niche is your online writing business trying to market to?